jbobrow/OART-UT18-S21/Projects/Doctor Defense/READ_ME.txt

 ### Description
 Doctor defense is a two player game in which players compete to spread the virus or stop the virus from spreading to the end of the course.

+### Story
+As a member of the World Doctor Defense Force, you must train to deploy resources effectively.
+What is the best way to deploy doctors to stop the spread of a virus?
+Through this training simulator, you will find out.
+No pressure.
+But if you lose, you may be out of a job.

 ## Game Instructions
 ### Setup
 Doctor defense is best played with at least 18 blinks.
 There should be one doctor blink for every 5 non-doctor blinks.